lmarien94/TurtleSunTank/README.md

 # TurtleSunTank
-This is a project for the course I-prototyping @ the University of Antwerp.
+This is an automated sun tank for my turtles, the brain behind the tank is an Atmega 2560.